SuperHouse/IOMOD/README.md

 Originally developed for the [Testomatic PCB test jig system](https://github.com/superhouse/testomatic).

-The Testomatic chassis includes sockets for 7 IOMODs, allowing different
+The Testomatic chassis includes sockets for 7 IOMODs, allowing different modules to be installed based on the specific requirements of the test plan for the Device Under Test.

 The module pinout allows for either I2C or SPI connections to modules, and up to 8 I/O pins per module.
 Modules can also optionally support two